dosarf/elm-activemq/README.md

 ActiveMQ has, in addition to its JMS implementation, a [REST API](https://activemq.apache.org/rest).

-This package provides an simple wrapper for that REST API.
+This package provides a simple wrapper for that REST API.
 You can
 * publish
 * and consume JMS messages.